Thinking about making a booking?

 If you have already moved in and need support, you can text us on the previous number and we’ll call you back.

 If you are travelling from abroad and need to self-isolate prior to starting your studies, contact the Customer Contact Village on +44 (0)161 850 6664, or email email@example.com.

 If you are showing symptoms of COVID-19 or have been in contact with someone who has tested positive, you should let your Village Team know straight away, before you arrive.
 Once you arrive at the Village, you should let the Team know by texting +(0)161 850 6664.

 Our friendly village teams work around the clock, every day of the year, to ensure you always have someone to speak to should you need our help or support.
 If you’d prefer to limit your face to face interactions, you can contact the Customer Contact Village or speak to them via webchat, which is accessible on the contact page.
 They will then pass on any important information to your village team.

 Our villages are self-catered which means we do not supply food.

 If you need to self-isolate at any time you will be given a support pack that will provide information on how we can assist you with food deliveries.

 Still got questions?

-Check out the Living with Us page for FAQs, which includes lots of information such as what’s included in your room and how to pay your rent.
-See also our full list of student accommodation in the UK.
+Check out the Living with us page for FAQs, which includes lots of information such as what’s included in your room and how to pay your rent.

 Want to chat to someone?